MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.DirectoryManagement/Get-MgBetaDirectoryOutboundSharedUserProfileTenant.md

 The collection of external Azure AD tenants that the user has shared profile data with.
 Read-only.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgDirectoryOutboundSharedUserProfileTenant](/powershell/module/Microsoft.Graph.Identity.DirectoryManagement/Get-MgDirectoryOutboundSharedUserProfileTenant?view=graph-powershell-v1.0)

 ## SYNTAX

 ### List (Default)